Carry Somers: Fashion Revolution

-As part of the movement’s advocacy, Somers has convened roundtable discussions on ethics and sustainability at the UK Parliament, including the 2015 event Ethical Fashion 2020: A New Vision for Transparency and Fashion Question Time, held annually from 2015 to 2018 in Parliament and in 2019 at the V&A.
+Somers has convened roundtable discussions on ethics and sustainability at the UK Parliament, including the 2015 event Ethical Fashion 2020: A New Vision for Transparency and Fashion Question Time, held annually from 2015 to 2018 in Parliament and in 2019 at the V&A.

-She regularly speaks in the UK and internationally on supply chain transparency, workers' rights, and environmental issues in fashion.
+Somers speaks in the UK and internationally on supply chain transparency, workers' rights, and environmental issues in fashion.

-In 2020, she joined the all-female research voyage eXXpedition, sailing over 2,000 miles through the South Pacific Gyre from the Galapagos Islands to Easter Island to study plastic and toxic pollution in marine environments.
+In 2020, Somers joined the all-female research voyage eXXpedition, sailing over 2,000 miles through the South Pacific Gyre from the Galapagos Islands to Easter Island to study plastic and toxic pollution in marine environments.

 In February 2022, Somers appeared on a billboard campaign during New York Fashion Week spotlighting women-led social enterprises in fashion.
 Her image featured on the Nasdaq billboard in Times Square and outside the United Nations.

-She also collaborated with garden designer Lottie Delamain on the Textile Garden for Fashion Revolution, which was awarded a Silver Gilt medal at the RHS Chelsea Flower Show in May 2022.
+She collaborated with garden designer Lottie Delamain on the Textile Garden for Fashion Revolution, which was awarded a Silver Gilt medal at the RHS Chelsea Flower Show in May 2022.

 Pachacuti

-Somers founded the fair trade hat brand Pachacuti in 1992, a pioneering company in ethical fashion.
+Somers founded hat brand Pachacuti in 1992,.
 It was the first business to be verified under the World Fair Trade Organization (WFTO) Sustainable Fair Trade Management System, which certifies ethical and sustainable practices throughout the supply chain.
 Pachacuti’s products were labelled Verified Fair Trade (WFTO UK0001-2009 to 2012).

 Between 2009 and 2012, Pachacuti piloted the European Union's Geo Fair Trade project, which tracked over 60 social, economic, and environmental indicators.
 The initiative mapped the GPS coordinates of 154 weavers’ homes in Ecuador, local Carludovica palmata fields, and regional processing centres.

 In September 2013, at London Fashion Week, Pachacuti and People Tree Ltd. became the first brands to launch products under the WFTO Fair Trade Guarantee System.

 Media and Public Appearances

-Somers has appeared regularly on UK and international television and radio to discuss ethical fashion, sustainability, and transparency.
+Somers has appeared on UK and international television and radio to discuss ethical fashion, sustainability, and transparency.
 Her media contributions include interviews on BBC World Business News, BBC Breakfast, Radio 4, and international broadcasters such as Newstalk ZB (New Zealand) and WBUR (United States).

-She has also been profiled or interviewed in international publications including Forbes, Vogue, Newsweek, El País, the Financial Times, and The Daily Telegraph, where she has spoken on the future of sustainable fashion and the impact of the Rana Plaza disaster.
+She has been profiled or interviewed in international publications including Forbes, Vogue, Newsweek, El País, the Financial Times, and The Daily Telegraph, where she has spoken on the future of sustainable fashion and the impact of the Rana Plaza disaster.